Server data from the Official MCP Registry

 mcp-repo-graph is a thin Python MCP server that wraps glia, a Rust engine.

-.ai/repo-graph/ as a zero-copy .gmap (rkyv + mmap) plus JSON projections for portabilityThe Rust engine will split into its own glia repo post-v0.4.12. mcp-repo-graph will remain the MCP-facing thin wrapper.
+.ai/repo-graph/ as a zero-copy .gmap (rkyv + mmap) plus JSON projections for portabilityThe Rust engine lives in its own glia repo; mcp-repo-graph is the MCP-facing thin wrapper.

 If auto-detection misses a weird layout, drop .ai/repo-graph/config.yaml in the target repo: